 • You want to test the waters to see if a strategic planning process for your city or your organization would be fruitful.

 • You want to produce a quick list of issues for citizens to review.

-• You have determined you want to prepare a strategic plan, and you want a steering committee, city council, planning commission, or organizational board of directors to test the waters.
-You could be interested in giving a consultant your early work to help him or her prepare for the task, or you could be benchmarking what people thought before a researched SWOT analysis was prepared.
+• You have determined you want to prepare a strategic plan, and you want a steering committee, city council, planning commission, or organizational board of directors to start the process.
+You could be interested in giving a consultant your early work to help them prepare for the task, or you could be benchmarking what people thought before a more researched and detailed SWOT analysis was prepared.

 To be fair, this single-session technique isn't truly an analysis, but rather a brainstorming session.
 So treat it as such, at least for the first hour or more.
 Don't discuss each item that someone wants to add to the list; simply add it without evaluation.
 There will be an opportunity for truth-telling later.